 This doesn’t mean you need to stop all other social efforts, but you should increase focus on being empathetic, and double down on engaging with your audience through authentic and helpful posts.
 Take advantage of social listening tools to better understand how your audience is being impacted, and consider how your brand can join the conversation in a supportive way.

 - Build audience personas and perform a content audit

 If you find yourself with some downtime to plan out future content marketing activities, building or updating your audience personas is a great place to start.
 Identifying personas can help you target prospects with a higher potential to convert into buyers, as well as inform customer-focused content to ensure your brand assets meet your audience’s needs.

 After taking the time to analyze and establish your target audience, you can then take a critical look at your existing content and identify what needs to be updated or created to ensure your content truly resonates with your customers.
-If you’re looking for guides on how to do this, our Seven Steps to Generating ROI with B2B Content white paper walks through our proven methodology for building buyer personas and performing a content audit so that you can strategically develop and deploy content that reaches your audience in a meaningful way.

 Although we may be lacking clarity around the structure of the next few weeks, now is a great time to gear up for any longer-term content campaigns you plan on rolling out later this year.
 With a better understanding of your audience and their current needs, you can strategize a content campaign that speaks to their pain points and connects with them across multiple touch points.
 From initial research to content creation and execution, this Twelve-Week Content Plan Template acts as an interactive checklist that will help you stay on top of all the tasks your content marketing campaign requires so that your team is organized and on schedule.